-A series of consolidated undrained (CU) triaxial compression tests were performed according to BS EN ISO 17892-9:2018 (BSI, 2018b) to estimate the shear strength parameters of the soil.
+A series of consolidated and rande (CU) triaxial compression tests were performed according to BS EN ISO 17892-9:2018 (BS1, 2018b) to estimate the shear strength parameters of the soil.
 The tests were performed on reconstituted soil samples obtained from 0.5 to 0.75 m depth.
-The samples were compacted in the laboratory to a dry density of 1.34 Mg/m3 corresponding to the in-situ dry density of the undisturbed soil sample obtained from 0.5 m depth (Table 1).
-Based on the results shown in terms of the stress path plotted in the two-dimensional p' (mean effective stress) and q (deviator stress) space (Fig. 5), the critical angle of shearing resistance was estimated to be 36° (slope of the critical state line M = 1.47), which is much lower than the road cut slope angle at the investigated site ($\sim 70^{\circ}$).
-The estimated angle of shearing resistance is comparable to the empirical estimation of 35° to 40° corresponding to the SPT $(N_1){60}$ values, as per Hatanaka and Uchida (1996).
-There is some evidence of a cohesive component of strength from the tests carried out at confining stresses of 25 and 75 kPa, and the strength envelope shown in Fig. 5 represents a lower bound strength envelope.
+The samples were compacted in the laboratory to a dry density of 1.34 Mg/m corresponding to the in-situ dry density of the undisturbed soil sample obtained from 0.5 m depth (Table 1).
+Based on the results shown in terms of the stress path plotted in the two-dimensional p' (mean effective stress) and q (deviator stress) space (Fig. 5), the critical angle of shearing resistance was estimated to be 36° (slope of the critical state line M=1.47), which is much lower than the road cut slope angle at the investigated site (~70°).
+The estimated angle of shearing resistance is comparable to the empirical estimation of 35° to 40° corresponding to the SPT (N1)60 values, as per Hatanaka and Uchida (1996).
+There is some evidence of a cohesive component of strength from the tests carried out at confining stresses of 25 and 50 kPa, and the strength envelope shown in Fig. 5 represents a lower bound strength envelope.

 The saturated coefficient of permeability was determined using the standard triaxial constant head permeability test as per BS EN ISO 17892-11:2019 (BSI, 2019).
 The test was performed by consolidating the saturated sample at 100, 200 and 300 kPa and measuring the flow through the sample at each consolidation pressure.
 A constant water pressure difference of 20 kPa was maintained to allow flow from the top to the bottom of the sample.
-At increasing levels of the effective consolidation pressure, the saturated permeability of the soil sample was found to range from 1.17×10^{-7} and 1.43×10^{-8} m/s, typical for silts and silty sands (Lu and Likos, 2004).
+With the increasing levels of the effective consolidation pressure, the saturated permeability of the soil samples was found to decrease from $1.17 \times 10^{-7}$ and $1.43 \times 10^{-8}$ m/s, typical for silts and silty sands (Lu and Likos, 2004).